Major in International Relations and Politics (IRP)

 Although the study of grand strategy and political institutions is the flagship initiative of the major, students are also able to study the effects of culture, economics, and society on the international system through a rich set of elective courses.

 Thinking systematically about international and domestic politics is the core objective of the IRP major.
 To this end, the major has prerequisites in analytical methods, mathematics, and statistics that help to sharpen students’ ability to undertake scientific analysis in the required substantive and historical courses.
-The major is rooted in the discipline of political science but also utilizes the interdisciplinary strengths of the Department of Social and Decision Sciences (SDS), which include behavioral decision science, complex social systems, economics, the department’s program in strategy, entrepreneurship and technological change, and political history.
+The major is rooted in the discipline of political science but also utilizes the interdisciplinary strengths of behavioral decision science, complex social systems, economics, strategy, entrepreneurship and technological change, and political history.
 Thus, students pursuing this major will use the analytic tools of game theory, economic and statistical analysis, qualitative analysis, rational choice theory, and theories of behavioral decision making as they study alliances, coalitions, institutions, and political strategy.

 Recognizing the influence of language and culture on politics, students are required to complete the intermediate (200) level, or its equivalent, in a modern language other than English.
 Advanced-level study is strongly encouraged.

-Open to all Carnegie Mellon undergraduates, Carnegie Mellon University’s Washington Semester Program (CMUWSP) allows students to study public policy and intern in Washington for one semester.
-Courses taken through CMUWSP will count toward the elective sequence in public policy for IRP majors.
+Open to all Carnegie Mellon undergraduates, the Carnegie Mellon University Washington Semester Program (CMU/WSP) allows students to study public policy and intern in Washington for one semester.
+Courses taken through CMU/WSP will count toward the elective sequence in public policy for IRP majors.

 Students’ understanding of politics is further informed by courses and colloquia offered by CMU’s top-ranked departments, divisions, and schools in business, computer science, engineering, and the humanities.

 IRP majors interested in developing their research skills are encouraged to apply for a research position with the Center for International Relations and Politics.
 They are also encouraged to join student organizations focused on domestic or international politics.
-Becoming involved in the Social and Decision Sciences Department and the Student Advising Council, as well as attending lectures and events sponsored by the Center for International Relations and Politics and SDS, will provide additional opportunities for students.
+Becoming involved in the Institute for Politics and Strategy, as well as attending lectures and events sponsored by the Center for International Relations and Politics will provide additional opportunities for students.

-The International Relations and Politics major is offered through the Department of Social and Decision Sciences.
-It is available as a primary major and an additional major in the Dietrich College of Humanities and Social Sciences.
+The International Relations and Politics major is offered through the Institute for Politics and Strategy.
+It is available as a primary major and additional major in the Dietrich College of Humanities and Social Sciences.
+Minors in International Relations and Politics and Politics and Public Policy are also available.